-Given the fact I was in London last week for the King's College Open Day (a post on that very soon) I decided that I had to go and visit the pop-up exhibition organised by StudioCanal down in Bethnal Green about the twins.
+Given the fact I was in London last week for the King’s College Open Day, I decided that I had to go and visit the pop-up exhibition organised by StudioCanal down in Bethnal Green about the twins.

 The exhibit, Legend of the East End, showcases some unseen images from Brian Duffy and Don McCullin that capture a city awakening from the rubble of World War 2 alongside rare photographs of the twins and Reggie Kray’s funeral in 2000.

 In one image taken by Brian Duffy, a young Reggie can be seen sparring with his grandfather Jimmy “Cannonball” Lee, the man who introduced the twins to boxing.

 Curator Zelda Cheatle says: “The exhibition looks at the East End of the 60’s and 70’s, brought to life by the people who lived there, the photographers who captured everyday life, the undercurrents that continue to exist and importantly it reflects the poetry of the streets.
 Whether you are a visitor to the East End or a long-time resident, there will be something to discover about this neighbourhood and maybe a new way of evaluating it.”